jmurthy12/STAT545-hw-murthy-janani/hw02/hw02_gapminder.md

 OR

-An alternative way is to find the number of rows and columns is mentioned below :
+An alternative way is to find the number of rows and columns as mentioned below :

 ``` r
 str(gapminder)